ruihuang1124/mini-cheetah-hopping/README.md

 # mini-cheetah-hopping

-See `ExampleMIP.m` for an example of the MIP formulation that presented in *3D Hopping in Discontinuous Terrain Using Impulse Planning with
+See `ExampleMIP.m` for an example of the MIP formulation presented in *3D Hopping in Discontinuous Terrain Using Impulse Planning with
 Mixed-Integer Strategies*.

 After running `ExampleMIP.m`, run `SmoothingNLP.m` to solve for a smooth solution near the MIP solution.
 The script also includes a visualization of the trajectory.